 How does Porcher’s husbandry differ from PLF?
 CEMA (European Agricultural Machinery), the European association representing the agricultural machinery industry in Europe, is a major promoter of ‘smart farming’.
-Among its many virtues, says CEMA, are that automatic solutions dispense with the constraints of human labour and thus offer more opportunities for animals to choose and engage in natural behaviors, in addition to improved productivity, real-time digital information, and big data.
-On the other hand, PLF restricts the expression of animals’ preferences, hence participation, in structuring signal reception and interpretation by imposing a system designed by engineers, biologists and economists for optimization, in consultation with only poorly informed farmers (Lehr 2014; Werkheiser 2018).
+Among its many virtues, says CEMA, are that automatic solutions dispense with the constraints of human labour and thus offer more opportunities for animals to choose and engage in natural behaviours, in addition to improved productivity, real-time digital information, and big data.
+On the other hand, PLF restricts the expression of animals’ preferences, hence participation, in structuring signal reception and interpretation by imposing a system designed by engineers, biologists, and economists for optimization, in consultation with only poorly informed farmers (Lehr 2014; Werkheiser 2018).
 Traditional husbandry purports to foster direct attention to particular animals so that they can communicate their needs and preferences effectively to farmers, which PLF seeks to replicate at scale.
 Unlike both PLF and standard intensive agriculture, though, husbandry promotes active animal participation.
-For instance, on some farms, cows can participate in the milking process by choosing whether or not to interact with the milking robots, and who goes first, sometimes even declining the expected reward in exchange for some quiet time (Driessen 2014; Driessen et al. 2015; Porcher and Schmitt 2010; 2012; Stuart, Schewe and Gunderson 2013).
+For instance, on some farms, cows can participate in the milking process by choosing whether or not to interact with the milking robots, and who goes first, sometimes even declining the expected reward in exchange for some quiet time (Driessen 2014; Driessen and Heutinck 2015; Porcher and Schmitt 2010; 2012; Stuart, Schewe, and Gunderson 2013).
 While larger operations could allow for some degree of choice, PLF tends to discourage participation.
 PLF techniques undermine animals’ autonomy and expression, thereby undermining their status as co-workers and active community members.
 PLF, in sum, does not fit the bill of Porcher’s LDHA.

 How plausible, in contrast, is Porcher’s account of the value of work?
 We need to ask why we should live with animals in the first place, and why living together would entail labour.
-Porcher’s main argument starts from an empirical premise blending history and anthropology—in a nutshell: we are happier together and have always lives together:

-Farmers and domesticated animals have lived and worked together for thousands of years, perhaps simply because it’s much more interesting and a much greater source of joy to live together than separately.
-(Porcher 2009: 166)

-The empirical premise implies an axiological one: work uniquely embodies the intrinsic value of living-together.
+Porcher’s main argument starts from an empirical premise blending history and anthropology—in a nutshell: we are happier together and have always lives together: ‘Farmers and domesticated animals have lived and worked together for thousands of years, perhaps simply because it’s much more interesting and a much greater source of joy to live together than separately’ (Porcher 2009: 166).
+The empirical premise implies an axiological one: work uniquely embodies the intrinsic value of living together.
 To the extent that husbandry has been a central type of valuable work throughout history, it seems to follow that we should promote husbandry.
-And since husbandry entails killing (in order to feed people and for various practical reasons), the intrinsic value of living-together seems to entail that we should promote RKA.
+And since husbandry entails killing (in order to feed people and for various practical reasons), the intrinsic value of living together seems to entail that we should promote RKA.
 Why does it merely seem so?
 Because the inference is fallacious.
 Let me explain.

 For one thing, as I will continue asking: Why assume that, if joy motivates the existence and continuation of relationships, these have to be work, especially killing-based productive work?
 Porcher is suspicious that the detached, commercial way most pet owners currently relate to their pets involves the relevant type of relationship.
-Both pets and farm animals can be true companions, but only if we conceive of companionship as work (Porcher 2017: 1-22).
+Both pets and farm animals can be true companions, but only if we conceive of companionship as work (Porcher 2017: 1–22).
 But even so, why think that the value of work requires husbandry, much less RKA?